telerik/ajax-docs/controls/textbox/appearance-and-styling/multi-line-text-boxes.md

 ---
 title: Multi-Line Text Boxes
-page_title: Multi-Line Text Boxes | RadInput for ASP.NET AJAX Documentation
+page_title: Multi-Line Text Box | RadTextBox for ASP.NET AJAX Documentation
-description: Multi-Line Text Boxes
+description: Multi-Line Text Box
-slug: input/appearance-and-styling/multi-line-text-boxes
+slug: textbox/appearance-and-styling/multi-line-text-boxes
 tags: multi-line,text,boxes
 published: True
 position: 10
 ---

-# Multi-Line Text Boxes
+# Multi-Line Text Box

 ##

-You can create multi-line **RadTextBox** and **RadMaskedTextBox** controls by setting the **TextMode** property to "MultiLine".
+You can create multi-line **RadTextBox** control by setting the **TextMode** property to "MultiLine".
 When the **TextMode** property is "MultiLine", the text box displays its value using multiple lines.

 The **Columns** property determines the width of each line in characters, and the **Rows** property determines the number of lines the text box displays.
 The **Wrap** property determines how the value in the text box is displayed within the area defined by the **Columns** and **Rows** properties: